Yuqing-Liao/reproduce-campus3d/README.md

 ## Experiments
 ### Hierarchical Learning (HL) Experiments
 The hierarchical learning experiments were proposed to present the effectiveness of the **Multi-task and Hierarchical Esemble(MT+HE)** method. **Multi-classifiers(MC)** in each level were also proposed for comparison.
 To run the training, the argument `--mc_level` can be set as **0-4** and **-1** for MC experiments in 0-4 levels and MT+HE experiments in all levels respectively.
-In addition, the MT training contains two stage **Multi-task Learning without consistency loss(MT<sub>nc</sub>)** and **Multi-task Learbing with consistency loss(MT)**, of which the MT is trained based on the pretrained MT<sub>nc<\sub> model.
+In addition, the MT training contains two stage **Multi-task Learning without consistency loss(MT<sub>nc</sub>)** and **Multi-task Learbing with consistency loss(MT)**, of which the MT is trained based on the pretrained MT<sub>nc</sub> model.
 To run the evaluation,

 ### Benchmark Experiments
 The semantic segmentation bechmark were built with three models PointNet++, PointCNN and DGCNN.
-They are all conducted the MT+HE method for hierarchical learning on the Campus3D dataset.
+They are all conducted via the MT+HE method for hierarchical learning on the Campus3D dataset.
 To run different models, one can change the argument `--model` as the indicated model.
 Following are the reference repository for PyTorch implementation of 3D deep models.

 PointNet++ [GitHub Link](https://github.com/yanx27/Pointnet_Pointnet2_pytorch)